-Just one link from higher PageRank (PR) site is more powerful than n number of links from site having low PR.
+Just one link from a higher PageRank (PR) site is more powerful than a number of links from sites having low PR.
 For example, it is more profitable to have 1 link from a PR 10 website rather than having 100 links from different PR 3 sites.

 89. Linked Domain Age

-Links from different server represents how wide and well known your site is.
+Links from different servers represent how wide and well known your site is.

-Most of the people have a great misconception about links from other domain extension like .edu and .gov are more powerful than .com extension.
-Google is not racist they give equal importance to all domain extensions.
-That means, it’s quality of link that matters, not extension.
+Most people have a great misconception about links from other domain extensions, like.edu and.gov, being more powerful than the.com extension.
+Google is not racist.
+They give equal importance to all domain extensions.
+That means, it’s the quality of the link that matters, not the extension.

 92. Authority of Backlinking Domain

-The authority of domain ranges from 0 to 100.
-It’s more difficult to get value 50 from 40 than getting 20 from 10.
-Higher the page authority of back-linking website, higher will be your profit.
+The authority of a domain ranges from 0 to 100.
+It’s more difficult to get 50 from 40 than to get 20 from 10.
+The higher the page authority of a back-linking website, the higher you will be your profit.

 93. Placement of Link (Content)

-Link at the beginning are slightly more powerful than the link at the bottom of the content.
+The link at the beginning is slightly more powerful than the link at the bottom of the content.

 94. Placement of Link (Page)